yashsahugtx/skype-docs/Skype/Trusted-Application-API/SDK/README.md

 ## Release Notes

-### 1.0.0-prerelease8 (in progress; not yet released)
+### 1.0.0-prerelease8

 Key changes:
- 1. IAudioVideoCall.TransferAsync() has been deprecated and segregated into two methods with same name to clarify their use cases
+ 1. IAudioVideoCall.TransferAsync() has been deprecated and segregated into two methods; one for transferring to a user, second for replacing an existing call
+ 2. Fixed a NullReferenceException in IAudioVideoInvitation.AcceptAndBridgeAsync() for bridging to a meeting

 ### 1.0.0-prerelease7